BlockchainCommons/GordianServer-macOS/README.md

 ## Installation Instructions

-You must meet minimum OS and space requirements to install *Bitcoin-Standup* on your Mac.
+You must meet minimum OS and space requirements to install *Bitcoin-Standup* on your Mac, as described below.

 - Navigate to [Standup_0.1.1.dmg](./Standup_0.1.1.dmg)
 - Click `download`